 - Journal Entries About Your Accident.
 Memories can fade pretty quickly, so it’s important to write down pertinent details about the accident as soon as possible.
 For example, you’ll want to write down how the accident occurred and how you felt immediately afterward.
 You’ll also want to include how much pain you’ve experienced from your injury and how it has affected your life.
 Your lawyer can look over these journal entries and gauge the likelihood of proving fault in court.

 - Photos from the Accident Scene.
 As the old saying goes, a picture is worth a thousand words.
 Photos are one of the most important pieces of evidence you can have in your personal injury claim.
 For instance, if you were in a car accident, you’ll want to take photos of the damage to your vehicle, other vehicles involved in the accident and any traffic signs.
 You lawyer can assess these photos and determine if they can help your claim or not.

 If you suffered an injury, schedule a meeting with an experienced personal injury lawyer Memphis, TN trusts as soon as possible.
 Many lawyers offer free initial consultations, so you have nothing to lose by setting up a consultation with one.

-Thank you to our friends and contributors at Wiseman Bray, PLLC for their insight into personal injury claims and what you should bring to your consultation.
+Thank you to our friends and contributors at Patterson Bray for their insight into personal injury claims and what you should bring to your consultation.